monsterkodi/grunt-pepper/README.md

 ```

 This stuff works for me, but I won't guarantee that it works for you as well.
-Therefore: don't forget to backup your files before you try it out!
+Therefore: don't forget to backup your files before you try it out! use at your own risk!

 [npm](https://www.npmjs.com/package/grunt-pepper)
 [grunt](http://gruntjs.com/)